samanxsy/docker-compose-task/README.md

 ### AWS EKS
 After finishing the task, I decided to take one more step, and write a yaml file, and deploy the same functionality required by the Task, but utilizing AWS EKS, and Accessible through internet.

-- Here is the LoadBalancer service description
+- Here is the LoadBalancer service description ( Note That Due to the Costs I had to shut EKS resources down eventually )
 ```
 Name:                     webserver-loadbalancer
 Namespace:                default